In this blog, we will answer the questions about the history of wine grapes:

 The finished varieties originate from the hybridization of V. vinifera by species Vitis: V. Berlandierei, V. Labrusca, V. Riparia, V. Rupestris.
 These latter are used as the basis for grafting the noble vine because they are resistant to phylloxera.

 Without a doubt, the wine was discovered by chance.
 The people of Asia Minor kept grape juice in clay and sheepskins, and camel skins.
 Heated juice began to ferment shortly.
 Nobody knows if the juice has completely fermented, whether it has turned into vinegar or has remained partially sweet.
-But the grapes had to be very sweet because the beverage after the fermentation causes drunkenness.
-Only later, did the botanists name the European and near-eastern vines Vitis vinifera: a vine capable of producing wine.
+But the grapes had to be very sweet because the beverage after the fermentation caused drunkenness.
+Only later did the botanists name the European and near-eastern vines Vitis vinifera: a vine capable of producing wine.

 History of Wine Grapes in Greece

 With the expansion of the Ancient Greek Civilization, about 1600 years before Christ, people spread the vine throughout the Mediterranean.
 The main wine-growing centers were in Mikena and Sparta.
 This is evidenced by the discoveries of many decorated wine bowls and vases.
 The wine became a cult drink dedicated to the worship of gods and celebrating holidays and victories.

 Methods of wine production were already well-structured, but, as a rule, seawater was added to the young wine during alcoholic fermentation to make the wine softer.
 Greek settlers spread vines over Syria, Egypt, Marseille (600 years BC), and Sicily (500 years BC).
 Ancient Greek civilization also developed a wine culture, and it was played by the god of wine, Dionysos, an important role.